Georgia-B/Simpsonify/README.md

 ## Available Methods
 __`getUsers`__

+Returns up to 28 unique Simpsons users with default properties and the option to include additional custom properties

 Parameters:
  - `count`: desired number of user results returned
  - `customProps`: array of additional properties for each user.
 Each property object includes the property name and an array of possible values to be randomly selected from